keisks/disc-sim-esl/README.md

     url = {TBD}
     }

-It includes data and code used to generate a fill-in-the-blank quiz with a semantic distractor for a given sentence which contains a target word.
+It includes data and scripts to generate a fill-in-the-blank quiz with a semantic distractor for a given sentence which contains a target word.
-In this code we focus on 689 major verbs extracted from the Lang-8 Corpus as targets.
+We focus on 689 major verbs extracted from the Lang-8 Learner Corpora (http://cl.naist.jp/nldata/lang-8/) as targets.

 N.B.